Frequently Asked Questions

 Is Jamaica safe?

-Is there a dress code for programs?
+Are there a dress code for any of the programmes?

 Some placements do have dress codes, but none of them are particularly strict.
 We will let you know well in advance of your trip so that you can pack accordingly.

 No!
 V2 welcomes volunteers at all stages in their life.
 Everyone has something they can contribute and everyone can gain from our programmes.